-This is the cake I made for the 4th birthday meeting of the Clandestine Cake Club group I attend (the fabulous Fleet, Farnham & Farnborough group).
-As an extra treat, Sheila Dillon and Elizabeth Burke (BBC Radio 4’s The Food Programme) joined us for the evening, interviewing us, sampling the cakes and talking cake, ready for a broadcast later in the year.
+This is the cake I made for the 4th birthday meeting of the Clandestine Cake Club group I attend (the fabulous Fleet, Farnham & Farnborough group), the theme for this evening being Alice in Wonderland.

 Sections in this post

 - Layers of cake